wavefrontHQ/docs/integrations/rabbitmq.md

 This integration requires the [RabbitMQ Management Plugin](https://www.rabbitmq.com/management.html) to be enabled on the RabbitMQ server.

-To enable the management plugin:{% raw %}
+To enable the management plugin:{% raw %}
 ```
 sudo rabbitmq-plugins enable rabbitmq_management
 ```